GaglianoTaliun-Lab/hematuria_sex_differential_genetic_effects/README.md

 **Summary:** We performed sex-specific genome-wide association analyses in the white British subset of the UK Biobank, and we report replication results in Million Veteran Program and Geisinger MyCode.
 We assessed sex-differing genetic effects for hematuria using three computational approaches: 1) sex by genotype interaction analysis of lead variants, 2) case-only genome-wide interaction (COGWI) analysis, and 3) genome-wide sexually dimorphic effects.
 Finally, we explored the pleiotropic COL4A2 region across cardiovascular and kidney traits through Bayesian colocalization analysis.

 ----------------------------------------------------------------------------

+Sex-stratified GWAS summary statistics of hematuria (HRC imputed) are available here: **GWAS Catalog?**

-Code used in this paper is available within the /scripts directory, and below are the scripts used on each analysis, following the manuscript subheadings.
+Code used in this paper is available in this repository within the /scripts directory, and below are the scripts used on each analysis, following the manuscript subheadings.

 ----------------------------------------------------------------------------

 ## **_Sex-specific GWAS of hematuria_**

-**1. saige:** format_sex_hematuria_GWAS.R
+**1. saige:** format_sex_hematuria_GWAS.R ____

 **2. ldsc:** tsv_mungesumstats.R; munge_sumstats_ldsc.sh; ldsc.sh; corr_matrix.R